 - Context environment of 80+ million records driving search and discovery

 - Dynamic search and filtering of all content at journal, publisher, author, and collection level

 - Article- and collection level usage statistics on the fly

 - Author profiles and self-promotion tools for users to add lay summaries, share and track their work

 - Collections promoted with a banner on all relevant content drawn from the whole database

 - Community-run, researcher-led topical collections further promote usage – encourage authors to apply for collection editor status.

 Professional service infrastructure: The ScienceOpen team provides a wealth of experience with both traditional and alternative publishing models with 8 years at the cutting edge of open access.
-Our responsive technical team can provide support with best practices in XML metadata, discovery and delivery.
+Our responsive technical team can provide support with best practices in XML metadata, discovery, and delivery.
 The software and database architecture of the ScienceOpen platform with its existing technological infrastructure for scientific publishing has been deployed since 2013.
-ScienceOpen hosts, operates, maintains and updates the platform and its software on a frequent basis to reflect the state of the art in technology developments, updates with latest versions of the deployed technical solution and evolving user requirements and feedback.
+ScienceOpen hosts, operates, maintains and updates the platform and its software on a frequent basis to reflect the state of the art in technology developments, updates with the latest versions of the deployed technical solution and evolving user requirements and feedback.

 We would love to work with you on your next publishing project.
 Contact Stephanie Dawson or Stuart Cooper for more information, a live demo or a quote for your project.